HYDesmondLiu/def-to-gdsii/README.md

 ___
 ### **Acknowledgement:**

-- Thanks so much for Tim Edward's efforts on supporting this task with his knowledge and
+- Thanks so much for Tim Edward's efforts on supporting this task.